Arranging your stay

 - Rotterdam is a big city but everything is within a half our commute time by public transport– in which area do you want to live?
 Take a look at the map and descriptions of the areas on this page to get a better overview of Rotterdam’s neighbourhoods.

 - Not all housing agents or landlords can be trusted.
-If you have any doubts concerning your rental agreement, strange fees or the landlord’s behaviour, please reach out (also see below).
+If you have any doubts concerning your rental agreement, strange fees or the landlord’s behaviour, please reach out to us.